 In the United States, as of August 2014, “Gluten Free” on a label means that a product is not made with gluten containing grains and contains less than 20ppm gluten through cross contamination.

-If you are visiting from another country that considers oats gluten grains (like Canada), and you are among the celiacs who are affected by oats, note that Gluten Free does not mean Oat Free.
-Please read the label of gluten free foods to make sure they’re also oat free.
+If you are visiting from another country that considers oats gluten grains, note that in the USA, Gluten Free does not mean Oat Free.
+If you avoid oats, please carefully read the ingredients label of gluten free foods.

-According to the FDA guidelines, a producer does NOT have to let you know if your peanut butter (etc) was produced in a factory with an allergen as long as that allergen is not an ingredient in your food.
+According to the FDA guidelines, a producer does NOT have to let you know if their product was produced in a factory with an allergen as long as that allergen is not an ingredient in your food.
+So they may produce their food in a factory where they also produce a product with gluten.
 The “May Contain” warnings that you see on packages is completely voluntary.
 Click here to see the FDA’S regulation on May Contain Warnings.
-As long as the product tests below 20ppm gluten, it can be labeled “Gluten Free” even if it wasn’t produced in a dedicated facility.
+As long as the test result is 20ppm gluten, a product can be labeled gluten free.

-Naturally gluten free foods might not be labeled “Gluten Free.”
-It is completely up to the producer whether they wish to include it on their label.
+A company might not label a gluten free product “gluten free.”
+It is completely up to the producer to include it on their label.
 That is why you sometimes see “Gluten Free” on one product when another brand with the same ingredients might not be labeled “Gluten Free.”

 As of the writing of this post, restaurants do not have to prove that their “gluten free” meals contain less than 20ppm gluten.
-It’s a good idea to find out how a restaurant’s food is prepared to avoid cross contamination.
-For example, if “gluten free” pizza dough is rolled out on the same counter as regular pizza dough, there is a high chance of cross contamination, but if the gluten free pizza is prepared in a separate area of the kitchen with separate gluten free toppings, (like at Mellow Mushroom) the risk of cross contamination is reduced.
+It’s a good idea to find out how a restaurant prepares its food to avoid cross contamination.
+For example, if they roll a “gluten free” pizza dough out on the same counter as regular pizza dough, there is a high chance of cross contamination.
+But if they prepare it in a separate area of the kitchen with separate gluten free toppings, they reduce the risk of cross contamination.

 Know Which Ingredients Contain Gluten